Breastfeeding London Course

 Pauline Evans, UNICEF IMPLEMENTATION LEAD, Staffordshire & Stoke-on-Trent Partnership NHS Trust

 January 2019 Course:

-The Pre-application is now closed, but do email us if you would like to go on the waiting list
+The Pre-application is now closed, but do email us if you would like to go on the interest list for June 2019 Course

 Next Course (the Barkantine Centre): January 2019-January 2020